AI Eats The World

 Data: US Census, ITIF

-Watch Benedict Evans deliver the presentation at SuperAI Singapore 2025.
+Watch Benedict Evans deliver this presentation at SuperAI Singapore 2025: